 I was involved with Mario 3 and Mario World, so I never really thought about the essence of Mario.
 I just focused on drawing levels.

-I don’t think Miyamoto-san was talking about the essence of Mario back then.
+I don’t think Miyamoto-san was talking about the Iwata Asks: Super Mario Galaxy back then.

 In its early days, I guess the series didn’t have the history behind it to give rise to such talk.